 This core rotation provides an orientation to patients of various ages with surgically manageable disease.
-The emphasis of the learning experiences are on the preoperative evaluation and preparation of patients for surgery; assistance during the intra-operative period to develop an understanding of team member roles and operative procedures; and the care of surgical wounds and post-operative complications.
+The emphasis of the learning experiences is on the preoperative evaluation and preparation of patients for surgery; assistance during the intra-operative period to develop an understanding of team member roles and operative procedures; and the care of surgical wounds and post-operative complications.

-Credit: 4 semester hours Course Director: Jayne Chirdo-Taylor Course Coordinator: Yesenia Rojas Khalil Course Offered: Fall 2 and Spring 2
+Course Director: Jayne Chirdo-Taylor Course Coordinator: Yesenia Rojas Khalil Course Offered: Fall 2 and Spring 2